Installation of firmware and software environment

 Under Windows, you can download a version from Zak's avr-gcc-build repository.

-Open the Preferences dialog of the Arduino IDE and paste the following three URLs into the list of Additional boards manager URLs:
+Open the Preferences dialog of the Arduino IDE and paste the following URLs into the list of Additional boards manager URLs:

 https://MCUdude.github.io/MicroCore/package_MCUdude_MicroCore_index.json